 We operate in a rapidly evolving regulatory environment characterized by a heightened regulatory focus on all aspects of the payments industry.
-That focus continues to become even more heightened as regulators on a global basis focus on such important issues as countering terrorist financing, antimoney laundering, privacy, cybersecurity and consumer protection.
-Some of the laws and regulations to which we are subject were enacted recently, and the laws and regulatory action and judicial interpretation.
+That focus continues to become even more heightened as regulators on a global basis focus on such important issues as countering terrorist financing, anti-money laundering, privacy, cybersecurity and consumer protection.
+Some of the laws and regulations to which we are subject were enacted recently, and the laws and regulations applicable to us, including those enacted prior to the advent of digital and mobile payments, are continuing to evolve through legislative and regulatory action and judicial interpretation.
 New or changing laws and regulations, including how such laws and regulations are interpreted and implemented, as well as increased penalties and enforcement actions related to non-compliance, could have a material adverse impact on our business, results of operations, and financial condition.
 Therefore, as we grow, we will need to develop the capacity to monitor these areas closely to design compliant solutions for our customers who depend on us.